PeterDHabermehl/servoDuino/README.md

 d) You'll need 2 "Bundhülsen" (flush sleeves) 8,4mm long for the power input.
 If you just get longer ones, carefully shorten them to fit.

+e) If you intend to control your servoDuino via startIDE, you have to check the vid:pid of the Arduino. startIDE uses 1a86:7523 by default.
+If the vid:pid of your device differs (under the ft community firmware, use the App "USBList" to check for your connected USB devices), start your startIDE program code with a comment "# SRDVIDPID xxxx:yyyy" where xxxx:yyyy is the vid:pid of your device.

 Good luck!

 BTW, have a look at the [LEDs](https://github.com/PeterDHabermehl/servoDuino/blob/master/Doku/LEDs.pdf)